What features should my MVP have?

 All these examples have in common simplicity, ease of creation, and that they allow learning to begin immediately.
 From their MVPs, the companies quickly figured out they had good potential products and were able to start implementing ideal features based on user feedback.

-Here's a useful resource about shortcuts to an MVP – often without building anything at all: The Ultimate Guide to Minimum Viable Products
+This useful resource lists shortcuts to an MVP – often without building anything at all: The Ultimate Guide to Minimum Viable Products.
+Here are seven alternatives:

 - Explainer Video